ArneCL/BlogPosts/unix-imgur-upload-image-to-album.md

-title: Upload an image to an imgur album from the command line
+title: Upload an image to an imgur album from the command line with curl
-tags: unix,imgur
+tags: unix,imgur,curl

 First make sure you have a client id through registering at https://api.imgur.com/oauth2/addclient